Expert tier · Research

 Week 1

 First weekly market-monitoring memo ships under review.
-The senior analyst signs off; OREN calibrates the threshold for “worth flagging.”
+The senior analyst signs off; OREN tunes the threshold for “worth flagging.”

 Month 1